The Rise of Female Finance Gurus

 By demanding that they get the compensation they deserve, women are taking charge of their finances — which is deeply important to their security and future.

-One Advisory Partners reports that there’s hope for the future.
+An Advisory Partners report suggests that there’s hope for the future.
 “The next generation of women is particularly eager for greater financial knowledge.
 The same survey found that the majority of young women are interested in understanding financial concepts on a deeper level, but over half of those women don’t know where to seek out that information.”

 Here are some of our favorite female financial gurus: